alexissavin/terraform-provider-solidserver/USAGE.md

 ```

 ## DNS SMART
 DNS SMART resource allows to create DNS SMART architectures managing several DNS servers as a unique entity.
-DNS SMART can be created from from the following arguments:
+DNS SMART can be created from the following arguments:

 * `name` - (Required) The name of the SMART to create.
 * `arch` - (Optional) The DNS SMART architecture (Suported: multimaster, masterslave, single; Default: masterslave).
 * `comment` - (Optional) Custom information about the DNS SMART.
 * `recursion` - (Optional) The recursion mode of the DNS SMART (Default: true).
 * `forward` - (Optional) The forwarding mode of the DNS SMART (Supported: disabled, first, only; Default: disabled).
-* `forwarders` - (Optional) The IP address list of the forwarder(s) configured to configure on the DNS SMART.
+* `forwarders` - (Optional) The IP address list of the forwarder(s) configured on the DNS SMART.
 * `class` - (Optional) An optional object class name allowing to store and display custom meta-data.
 * `class_parameters` - (Optional) An optional object class parameters allowing to store and display custom meta-data as key/value.

 ## DNS Server
+DNS Server resource allows to create DNS from the following arguments:

+* `name` - (Required) The name of the server to create.
+* `address` - (Required) The IPv4 address of the DNS server to create.
+* `login` - (Required) The login to use for enrolling of the DNS server.
+* `password` - (Required) The password to use the enrolling of the DNS server.
+* `type` - (Optional) The type of DNS server (Supported: ipm (SOLIDserver or Linux Package); Default: ipm).
+* `comment` - (Optional) Custom information about the DNS server.
+* `smart` - (Optional) The DNS server the DNS server must join.
+* `smart_role` - (Optional) The role the DNS server will play within the server (Supported: master, slave; Default: slave).
+* `class` - (Optional) An optional object class name allowing to store and display custom meta-data.
+* `class_parameters` - (Optional) An optional object class parameters allowing to store and display custom meta-data as key/value.

 ## DNS Zone
 DNS Zone resource allows to create zones from the following arguments:

-* `dnsserver` - (Required) The managed SMART DNS server name, or DNS server name hosting the zone.
+* `dnsserver` - (Required) The name of the DNS server to create..
 * `view` - (Optional) The DNS view name hosting the zone (Default: none).
 * `name` - (Required) The Domain Name served by the zone.
 * `type` - (Optional) The type of the Zone to create (Supported: master; Default: master).